 In the meantime, exploring reducing Alzheimer’s risk through lifestyle is not only a research priority, according to the Alzheimer's Association, but also a way to empower people with early-stage dementia and their families to make positive changes to improve their health.

 If you're living with Alzheimer's or looking after someone with the disease, there are lots of charities around the world offering support and resources to help you through this challenging time.
+In the UK, visit Alzheimer's Research UK.

 Allie Anderson is a freelance health journalist and editor with 12 years' experience.
 She writes for consumers and healthcare professionals and has a particular interest in women's and mental health.